Dewas State

 Dewas State was a territory within Central India, which was the seat of two Maratha princely states during the British Raj.

-After the Maratha conquest of Central India, Dewas was divided into two states - Dewas Junior ruled by Jivaji Rao ('Dada Saheb') Puar and Dewas Senior ruled by Tukoji Rao ('Baba Saheb') Puar.
-On 12 December 1818, the 2 Dewas States became British protectorates.
+After the Maratha conquest of Central India, Dewas was divided into two states – Dewas Junior ruled by Jivaji Rao ('Dada Saheb') Puar and Dewas Senior ruled by Tukoji Rao ('Baba Saheb') Puar.
+On 12 December 1818, the two states became British protectorates.

 History

 Foundation and being part of Maratha empire

 The seats were established in 1728 by two brothers from the Maratha clan Puar, who advanced into Malwa with the Peshwa Baji Rao, and divided the territory among themselves after the Maratha conquest.
 Their descendants ruled as the senior and junior branches of the family.
+The Pawar (Puar) clan to which the rulers of Dewas belonged had long been associated with the military and administrative framework of the Maratha state.
+From the time of Chhatrapati Shivaji Maharaj, members of the Pawar clan served the Maratha polity in important civil, military, and advisory roles, contributing significantly to the expansion and consolidation of Swarajya.